 - Prevention of injury and ill-health.

 - Policy appropriate to the size and context of the organization.

 - Specific nature of it OH&S risk and OH & S opportunities.

 5.3 Organizational Roles, responsibilities and authorities

-- Workers at each level assume responsibility which they have control.
+- Workers at each level assume the responsibility which they have control.

 - The relevant roles have been assigned within OH&S.

-- Organizational roles, responsibilities and authorities are communicated at all levels within organisation.
+- Organizational roles, responsibilities, and authorities are communicated at all levels within the organization.